TeYuanLiu/teyuanliu.github.io/content/blog/container.md

 ### Security

 Here are some tips to increase security when using Docker:
+-   Pin the hash of the base image rather than its tag because a tag can be reassigned.
 -   Avoid hardcoding secrets into the Dockerfile.
 Instead, bring in secrets as environment variables or mounted files during runtime.
+-   Put RegEx pattern of environment files like configurations and secrets in the `.dockerignore` to prevent copying these files into container images by accident.
 -   Restrict IP and port access to block dangerous communication.
 -   Run the application as a non-root user so even when someone gains access to the container the security risk is limited.
+    ```bash
+    RUN addgroup -S appgroup && adduser -S appuser -G appuser
+    USER appuser
+    ```

 ## References